talvarez-cloud/endava-us-agenthon/README.md

         export GOOGLE_CLOUD_STORAGE_BUCKET=<your-storage-bucket>  # Only required for deployment on Agent Engine
         ```

-    *   Authenticate your GCloud account.
-If you loign via the Google CLoud Console, you are already authenticated!
+    *   Authenticate your Google Cloud account.
+If you login via the Google Cloud Console, you are already authenticated!
     *   No need to run the glcoud auth command.
 Go to the next step.
 You are almost there!

         ```bash